makersacademy/rps-challenge/README.md

 8. Generate the random computer option
 9. Write a test to determine a winner
 10. Write the code to determine a winner

+#########

+I have decided to tackle this another way.
+I seem to be unable to write the tests so I have decided to design the system and then code it and then learn from that how to write the tests.

+The systems design:
+Views -
+There are 3 Views, the initial screen where the name is entered, the screen where you play the game and the final screen showing the winner.

+The Classes -
+There is a Player class, and reading through the whole challenge I would say that the computer is also a player.
+There is a Game class which contains the methods(rules) and objects to play the game.